How to Localize Your App for Singapore

 Despite its small size, Singapore is the third most densely populated country in the world and the second country with the highest GDP per capita.
 With favorable market conditions, Singapore has become a hub for innovation in digital and mobile technologies, as well as an open door to the countries of Southeast Asia.
 Companies from all over the world have taken the opportunity to expand globally through Singapore.

-We’ve gathered for you all the information and tips you need to know to localize your app/game in the Singaporean app market successfully.
+We’ve gathered for you all the information and tips you need to know to successfully localize your app/game for Singapore.

 Mobile landscape in Singapore